kugurerdem/rugu.dev/content/english/blog/homelabbing_01/index.md

 Now, for both mobile and desktop, I like Obsidian the most for note-taking.

 So I looked for a way to use it across all my devices, with my vault automatically synced through Nextcloud.
 Setting this up between my MacBook and Linux machine was very easy.
 I just created the vault inside my Nextcloud folder on one device, and on the MacBook I simply opened it from there.
-Any change I make on one device is quickly reflected on the other.
+Any change made on one device is quickly reflected on the other.

 For mobile, it is a bit different.
 Nextcloud does not support a continuously watched folder like it does on desktop, probably due to OS restrictions around background execution and filesystem access.
 But I still managed to find a workaround.
 While we do not have a local folder that syncs automatically, we can still access files through WebDAV.